Dale Zunk 1928 - 2020 - Obituary

 Dale E. Zunk

-Dale E. Zunk was born August 10, 1928 in Lucas County, Ohio to August and Grace Zunk.
+Dale E. Zunk passed away on June 9, 2020.
+Dale was born August 10, 1928, in Lucas County, Ohio, to August and Grace Zunk.
 He graduated in 1947 from Waite High School.
 Dale married Ardella Mary Chio in July 1949, and they had one son, Dale Jr. Dale Sr. worked at the Electric Auto Lite Co. in Toledo for 10 years, and then worked for 30 years for the Ohio Bell Telephone Co. as an underground cable installer.
 He also owned an operated the M.F.
 Serry Construction Co., a company which did contract work for Bell Telephone.

 Dale loved to fish and hunt ducks on Lake Erie.
 He was a faithful member of St. Peter Lutheran Church, Blackberry, since 1957.
 He served as a Deacon, Council member and on many committees under Pr.
 Tom Wilson.